pytorch/rl/README.md

         kernel_sizes=[8, 4, 3],
         strides=[4, 2, 1],
     )
+    # Wrap it in a TensorDictModule, indicating what key to read in and where to
+    # write out the output
     common_module = TensorDictModule(
         common_module,
         in_keys=["pixels"],
         out_keys=["hidden"],
     )
+    # Wrap the policy module in NormalParamsWrapper, such that the output
+    # tensor is split in loc and scale, and scale is mapped onto a positive space
     policy_module = NormalParamsWrapper(
         MLP(
             num_cells=[64, 64],